flipcoder/qork/README.md

 player = add('player.png')
 ```

-Let's set the camera position:
-camera.pos = (1,2,3)

-Provide an x,y,z coordinate as a 2d or 3d tuple, or a vec2/vec3 object.

 A camera is automatically placed in the scene so that any spawned elements
 will be visible by default.